-Be aware of your surroundings so that you can anticipate and avoid potential confrontations.
+Be aware of your surroundings so that you can better anticipate and avoid potential confrontations.

-When walking at night, safety is greatly enhanced by having a companion.
+When walking at night, safety can be greatly enhanced by having a companion.

-If going out alone, tell someone your plan before you leave, including where you’ll be and when you expect to be back.
+If going out alone, try to tell someone your plan before you leave, including where you’ll be and when you expect to be back.